ScottDuckworth/openssh-akcenv/README.md

-This git repository is organized into this branch (master), pristine OpenSSH branches (those that are just version numbers), and patched OpenSSH branches (those that end with `-stdinkey`).
+This git repository is organized into this branch (master), pristine OpenSSH branches (those that are just version numbers), and patched OpenSSH branches (those that end with `-akcenv`).
 The master branch contains this README.md file and patches suitable for input to the `patch` command against a specific version of the OpenSSH source code.